Metrist-Software/product-docs/docs/agent-overview.md

 trend may continue with more format variations to accomodate specific use cases.

 An IPA message consists of fields, separated by tab characters (ASCII code 9) and terminated by line feeds (ASCII code 11).
 This format is simple to construct, simple to parse, and human readable.
-The first field is always a version code, and it determines the rest of the payload.
+The first field is always a version code and it determines the rest of the payload.
 The current variants are:

 * Version "0": four fields containing the HTTP method, host, path and time (in fractional milliseconds);